 With its skilled and culturally diverse workforce, a comprehensive communication and transportation infrastructure, efficient tax regime, strong governance structure and a sound regulatory framework, Malaysia absolutely offers many advantages as an investment destination.

-In addition of being ranked 9th for competitiveness for labour efficiency, Malaysia is also ranked:
+In addition of being ranked 23rd for the most competitive nation in the world, Malaysia is also ranked:

 In its latest State of the Global Islamic Economy report, Thomson Reuters estimates that Muslims could spend as much as USD2.5 billion on halal food by 2019, double the current amount, and says Malaysia is well-positioned to take advantage of this upward trend.
 Ranked first in the world in that same study for the health of its halal food economy, Malaysia excels at governance, certification and general awareness of halal foodstuffs.
 In the absence of global and even regional certification standards, JAKIM’s certifications for halal foods and beverages are recognised and respected worldwide.
 To date, Malaysia has developed 13 standards for the halal industry, and its MS1500:2004 standard has been adopted as the international halal standard by the United Nations.

 However, Malaysia remains a net importer of food, particularly of meat, with annual food imports exceeding USD15 billion.
 Meat and animal production is especially low in Malaysia, as it is in other member countries of the Organisation for Islamic Cooperation (OIC).
 The high volumes of halal meat imports from countries like Australia, Brazil, and, more recently, China, occasionally pose challenges regarding compliance with certification standards.
 That is not to say that Malaysia does not export halal products.
 In 2013, its halal exports amounted to USD10 billion, 40 per cent of which were food and beverages.
 However, the significant negative trade balance points to a greater need for larger production volumes domestically.